 In reality, suffrage demonstrations were treated as a public emergency.
 Police pursuit of the suffragettes included one of history’s first uses of photography as a surveillance tool.
 Many museum security procedures we still use today, search as searching bags or roping off paintings, were developed specifically to guard against suffragette threats.
 Joint task forces were formed, uniting police with politicians and heritage site administrators in order to develop preventive measures against potential attacks.
 Though we don’t know it, militant suffragism changed the texture of our daily lives.

-Many museum security procedures we still use today were developed specifically to guard against suffragette threats.
 Still, the WSPU was not the group that won women the vote.
 In fact, its activity stopped well before any bill made it to Parliament’s floor.
 When World War I broke out, the Pankhursts halted all WSPU action to support the war effort.
 Their sudden allegiance with the government angered many of their few remaining followers, and what little was left of the WSPU was effectively eviscerated.
 After the war’s end, Emmeline largely abandoned the suffrage movement in favor of advocating for British imperialism and against Communism.

 Meanwhile, the NUWSS continued campaigning for the women’s vote throughout the war, strategically using women’s war work to bolster their arguments for the vote.
 Parliament finally gave into their demands in 1918, when a voting rights bill designed to accommodate returning soldiers was expanded to include women over 30 who met the property requirements.
 Women were not granted full equal voting status to men until 1928.
 If not for the increase in violent protests, the women’s vote might have been achieved in 1912, when the government toyed with introducing a new Franchise Bill.